 Note: There was a period in The Nineties during which Cutscenes in normal games exclusively used pre-rendered or live-action video and were sometimes referred to as "FMVs".

 , a laserdisc-based game with animation by Don Bluth.
 The game typically cost twice as much to play as any other game, and gameplay consisted of pressing a button or direction at the appropriate point, but it was very popular, and inspired countless imitators.
-The fad died after a year or so because of the sameness of the gameplay and the difficulty in maintaining expensive laserdisc players, though arcade laserdisc games were sporadically produced even through the 1990s.
+The fad died after a year or so because of the sameness of the gameplay and the difficulty in maintaining expensive laserdisc players.
+Plus, laserdisc games were prone to skipping and even outright malfunctions, due to factors such as the disc or reader wearing out after extensive play.
+Regardless, arcade laserdisc games were sporadically produced even through the 1990s.
 There were also attempts to bring laserdisc games into the home in the 1980s with the Palcom PX-7 MSX

 computer and the incredibly obscure RDI Halcyon